 If you like to leave things to the very last minute, you may be wondering what will happen if you miss the deadline?
 We’re going to take you through some of the consequences of missing the deadline and how you can avoid the penalty fees that come with missed deadlines.

-If you aren’t already, it is important that you set-up your HMRC online account and get signed up for self-assessment.
+If you aren’t already, it is important that you set-up your HMRC online account and get signed up for Self Assessment.
 This takes very little time and can be done easily through the HMRC website.
+When it comes to actually filing your Self Assessment tax return, you may be surprised by how straightforward it is.
+Read our guide on hassle-free tax returns for more!

 You will need to keep all of your login details and memorable information safe and secure, as you’ll need this when completing any tax returns or changing information going forward.